RamXX/cfjump/README.md

 # cfjump
 Jumpbox Docker image with all required tools to install and operate Cloud Foundry from the command line.
-It works with different workflows, including [Enaml](http://enaml.pezapp.io/) and others, and includes several tools to work with OpsManager and other Pivotal-specific components.
+It works with different install workflows, and includes several tools to work with Ops Manager and other Pivotal-specific components.
 It also includes some IaaS-specific CLI tools for AWS, GCP, Azure, VMware Photon Controller and OpenStack.

 It has been tested only on an Ubuntu Server 16.04 (Xenial) 64-bit Docker host VM.
 Your mileage on other systems may vary.

-**Warning:** This is a large, 3.62GB image.
+**Warning:** This is a large, 4.81GB image.
 It was designed to give you the user experience of a real jumpbox VM, not to be necessarily used in Concourse.

-v0.17 includes:
+v0.18 includes:

 ##### Linux
 - Ubuntu:xenial official base image (large, but guarantees a "workstation-like" environment)